 If you enjoy hiking, meeting new people on a trail means you’ve found a friend who shares your passion for the great outdoors.
 That’s one point in their favor already.
 Just remember, before you go your separate ways to suggest getting together again.

 2. Get involved in a sport or activity club.

-If you don't meet someone on the trail by yourself, join a hiking club where you hike with others.
-If hiking isn't your thing, you can join a running or biking group, a softball team, or a tennis league.
+If you don’t meet someone on the trail by yourself, join a hiking club where you hike with a group.
+If hiking isn’t your thing, you can join a running or biking group, a softball team, or a tennis league.

 Find a group who shares a physical activity you enjoy and become a regular.
 Strike up conversations with other members and suggest meeting for coffee, wine, or beer after an event or meeting.

 3. Join a book club.

 If you love books, a book club is a wonderful way to meet new people with a similar interest.
 You can find book clubs through your local bookstore, online, or through Meetup.com to meet people.